Burning Smell From Outlet

 Quick summary

 A burning smell from an outlet is a warning sign, not something to watch for a few days.
 It can mean parts are overheating or arcing inside the device or wiring.
-The safest move is to stop using that outlet immediately and treat the smell as a sign that the circuit needs attention.
+If you also notice a warm switch or wall plate, stop using the circuit and escalate quickly.
+For a deeper homeowner-safe walkthrough, see common electrical warning signs.

 Common causes